Click here for > HOW TO WRAP YOUR HANDS

 “I started out training in Muay Thai, but was attracted to the “less is more” aspect of Western boxing and eventually switched.
 I’m fascinated by defense and counterpunching and love creating drills that bridge the gap between mitt work and sparring.
 I don’t think there’s really any better total workout than boxing training, and it’s great for your mind (focus/stress management) as well.”

-Joe Trasciatti class lead, physics expert
+Joe Trasciatti class lead (conditioning only, physics expert

 "I have been a member of Sweet Science Boxing since 2007 and find the workouts to be a perfect mixture of cardio, strength and skill set training specific to the sport.
 As a former swimmer, the two are similar in that all major muscle groups are used during a workout.
 As a high school physics teacher, I see the practical applications of the force behind the punches as they relate to the momentum and impulse of collision."